dash29062005/yuva-intern/T6_CI_Integration/README.md

 ---

 ## Trigger Conditions
-The CI workflow runs automatically on:
+The CI workflow is scoped specifically to **Task 6** and runs automatically when:
-- Every push to the `main` branch
+- A push modifies files under `T6_CI_Integration/`
-- Every pull request targeting the `main` branch
+- A pull request modifies files under `T6_CI_Integration/`

-This ensures continuous validation of all code changes.
+This ensures CI validation applies only to Task 6 within a multi-task internship repository.

 ---